trstlabs/intentojs/intentojs/README.md

 ## Credits

-🛠 Built by Cosmology — if you like our tools, please consider delegating to [our validator ⚛️](https://cosmology.tech/validator)
+🛠 Built by Cosmology — if you like our tools, please consider delegating to [their validator ⚛️](https://cosmology.tech/validator)

 Code built with the help of these related projects:

 - [@cosmwasm/ts-codegen](https://github.com/CosmWasm/ts-codegen) for generated CosmWasm contract Typescript classes
-- [@osmonauts/telescope](https://github.com/osmosis-labs/telescope) a "babel for the Cosmos", Telescope is a TypeScript Transpiler for Cosmos Protobufs.
+- [@cosmology/telescope](https://github.com/cosmology/telescope) a "babel for the Cosmos", Telescope is a TypeScript Transpiler for Cosmos Protobufs.
 - [cosmos-kit](https://github.com/cosmology-tech/cosmos-kit) A wallet connector for the Cosmos ⚛️